Phaiax/openscad-seamlesslib-server/README.md

  * `cd` to the root directory of this repository
  * execute `create-virtual-environment.sh`
  * execute `install-xapian-into-virtual-environment.sh`
+  * Watch out for errors while all these 'check for' messages appear.
+  * You may need to install additional development libraries

 ### Start Django Development server or use manage.py